 Why didn’t the academics and scholars find this simple little model?

 Planck Units: In the six years from conception to publishing, 1899-1905, Max Planck worked with five universal physical constants to define an essential reality and base platform for measurement.
 The result was four Planck base units: Planck Time, Planck Length, Planck Mass and Planck Charge that were “…properties of nature and not from any human construct.”
 Although engaged by many over time, the Planck numbers did not command basic respect across the entire scientific community.
 Not until 2001 when Frank Wilczek (MIT, Nobel laureate 2004) wrote a series of three articles for Physics Today, Scaling Mt.
-Planck, did I, II, III, these Planck units begin to move beyond numerology into wide-scale acceptability.
+Planck, I, II, III, did these Planck units begin to move beyond a Dirac-like numerology into wide-scale acceptability.

 By that time, the big bang theory had gained the high ground.
 Nobody thought to follow simple nested or combinatorial geometries back to the Planck Length.
 Nobody thought to multiply the Planck units by 2.
 It took a huge amount of naïveté and almost no knowledge of cosmological models to bias one’s point of view.
 It also required discounting our commonsense view promulgated by Isaac Newton that space and time are absolute.
 In so doing, a more relational model as suggested in 1715 by Leibniz could be entertained.

-• Measuring an Expanding Universe Using Planck Units (work in progress)
+• Measuring an Expanding Universe Using Planck Units

-• The Thrust of the Universe: What is it? (work in progress)
+• The Thrust of the Universe: What is it?

-• Visualizing the Universe (work in progress)
+• Visualizing the Universe

 We invite your comments and questions about our simple, highly-integrated, mathematical model of the Universe.

-Thank you. – Bruce Camber
+Thank you. -BEC

 Let’s talk and let’s get to work!

 • Revisit.
-June 5, 2017, Burst the Big Bang Bubble
+June 5, 2017: Burst the Big Bang Bubble

 • Contact!
-June 2, 2017, Email to the Editors of scientific publications
+June 2, 2017: Email to the Editors of scientific publications

 • Contact!
 1 June 2017: Email to Max Tegmark (MIT), re. the nature of infinity in light of his article, The Mathematical Universe